anananacr/bblib_tutorial/README.md

-# bblib tutorial
+# Tutorial of bblib

-Jupyter notebooks showing examples how to run bblib.
+Jupyter notebooks showing examples how to run the centering methods of bblib.

+In `bblib_tutorial/data` you will find example of images necessary to run the centering methods implemented in bblib, as well as their corresponding mask (`bblib_tutorial/masks`) and CrystFEL geometry files (`bblib_tutorial/geoms`).

+Remember to set the mask_file path in the geometry files (*.geom) with the corresponding path in your case.

 This tutorial is updated to bblib version 2.1.2

 ## Depencies: